 von Willebrand Factor

 Von Willebrand factor (vWF or VWF) is a protein that is one of several components of the coagulation system that work together, and in sequence, to stop bleeding within the body.
-VWF testing measures the amount of the protein present in blood and determines how well the protein functions.
+VWF testing measures the amount of the protein present in blood (VWF antigen) and determines how well the protein functions (VWF activity).

 Normally, when a blood vessel is damaged and bleeding begins, VWF forms an adhesive bridge between activated cell fragments called platelets and the injury site.
 This is followed by the clumping (aggregation) of platelets at the site and a series of actions referred to as activation of the coagulation cascade, resulting in the formation of a stable blood clot.

-VWF further affects clotting by influencing the availability of coagulation factor VIII.
+VWF further affects clotting by influencing the availability of coagulation factor VIII, an important protein in blood clot formation.
 VWF carries factor VIII in the blood, increases its half-life, and releases it as necessary.
 If the amount of functional VWF is insufficient, then platelet adherence and aggregation are affected, levels of factor VIII could be decreased, blood clot formation takes longer, and therefore bleeding is prolonged.
 This deficiency causes a condition referred to as von Willebrand disease (VWD).

 VWD is the most common inherited bleeding disorder.
 It is a group of conditions associated with prolonged bleeding due to deficient and/or defective VWF.
 VWD is separated into different types and sub-types, including: